-The Excel COUNTA function is a statistics formula that returns the number of cells in a range containing numbers, text, logical values, error values, and empty text ("").
+The Excel COUNTA function is a statistics formula that returns the number of cells in a range that are not empty.
+Unlike the COUNT function, which only counts cells containing numbers, COUNTA includes cells with any type of information in them, containing numbers, text, logical values (TRUE or FALSE), and error values.
+Cells that are empty are not counted.
 In this guide, we’re going to show you how to use the Excel COUNTA function and also go over some tips and error handling methods.

 Supported versions